fisnikzejnullahu/coffee-express/README.md

 Note: Port 8085 is the port that frontend uses to communicate with api-gateway.
 If you want to change that port you should modify file `API.js` and change variable BASE_URL!
 ```

+### Adding menuitems
 In frontend you can browse everything that Coffee-Express offers (menu and if logged in as a user: orders of user, bankaccounts, profile, placing orders and so on...).
-For now there is no menuitem in database, that's why you can create some menuitems by using `Barista-service's SwaggerUI` (visit in browser `http://barista-service-url:barista-service-port`) You can use some menuitems that I got from starbucks official website.
+But application will start with no menuitem in database of barista service, that's why you can create some menuitems by using `Barista-service's API/SwaggerUI` (visit in browser `http://barista-service-url:barista-service-port`) You can use some menuitems that I got from starbucks official website.
 You will find these menuitems in a json file in coffee express app directory.
 Copy menuitems and paste in SwaggerUI (post_baristas_items_bulk) and send a POST request to service.
 And if everything goes right, these menuitems will be stored in database.

 <p align="left">
 <img src="./docs/img/barista-service-swagger-ui.png" alt="Barista's Service SwaggerUI" />